drawbacks of moving out during divorce

 When you establish two separate households, the court may assume the ongoing support of both is reasonable.
 So what started off as a temporary solution often becomes permanent.

-This often puts a strain on your finances in both the short and long term.
+This often strains your finances in both the short and long term.

 Related Reading: What to Expect from a Child Custody Hearing